zyedidia/multiplix/README.md

 `virt_riscv64` (e.g., `knit board=raspi3`).

 Specify the D compiler with `dc`.
 Supports `dc=ldc2` or `dc=gdc`.

+For example: `knit qemu board=virt_riscv64 dc=ldc2` will build a kernel targeting the QEMU `virt` machine with LDC and run it in QEMU.

 The `lto` option configures whether the kernel is built with link-time optimization (requires the LLVMgold linker plugin for use with LDC).